 Gear ratios on road bikes vary depending on the purpose of the bike.
-Gear ratio is a combination of the number of chain rings on the front of the bike, the number of teeth on those chain rings, the number of cogs on the rear cassette and the number of teeth on those cogs.
+Gear ratio is a combination of the number of chainrings on the front of the bike and the number of teeth on those chainrings; and the number of cogs on the rear cassette and the number of teeth on those cogs.

-A 'triple' will normally have a 50-tooth large chain ring, a 39-tooth medium chain ring and a 30 tooth small chain ring.
+A 'triple' will normally have a 50-tooth large, a 39-tooth medium and 30 tooth small chainring.

-The front chain ring set-up is the foundation for the gear ratios which the cassette on the back complements.
+The front chainring set-up is the foundation for the gear ratios which the cassette on the back complements.
 The cassette is made up of a number of cogs or sprockets which can be changed to make the gear ratio easier or harder.
-Modern day cassettes feature 11 cogs providing 22 gears when paired with two front chain rings.
+Modern day cassettes feature 10 or 11 cogs.

-A wheel's rim width and deep will largely dictate how it rides and feels.
+A wheel's rim width and depth will largely dictate how it rides and feels.
 The trend is for modern rims to be wider than previous generations to provide better aerodynamics and greater tyre air volume, resulting in improved comfort.
 This coincides with the shift to larger tyres that are said to improve rolling resistance as well as comfort by running at a lower pressure.
 The depth of the rim will affect the aerodynamics of the wheel and the handling of a bike.
-The deeper the rim, the more aerodynamic but the harder to handle given they will be more affected by side wind than a shallow rim.
+The deeper the rim, the more aerodynamic it will be, but also harder to handle given they will be more affected by side wind than a shallow rim.

-Most entry to intermediate level wheels will be made from aluminium of varying quality, while high-level wheels will be made from carbon fibre which reduces the weight while increases the stiffness, comfort and speed.
+Most entry to intermediate level wheels will be made from aluminium of varying quality, while high-level wheels will often be made from carbon fibre which reduces the weight while increasing the stiffness and speed.

 The total number, shape and material of the spokes on a wheel will vary.
 High spoke counts (having a lot of spokes) increase the robustness and durability but come with a weight penalty.
 A flat spoke can provide some small aerodynamic gains over a rounded one.
 And the material could be steel, aluminium, carbon fibre or titanium.
 For a more detailed guide on wheels and what to look out for, read our Road Bike wheels: What to Know article.